 Once you have opened your bottled water, make sure you seal it tightly.
-Then you can store it in the fridge for a chilled drink, or at room temperature if you prefer it warm.
+Then you can store it in the fridge for a chilled drink or at room temperature if you prefer it warm.

-However, sparkling, flavored, and vitamin bottled water keep longer in the fridge once you have opened the bottle.
+However, sparkling, flavored, and vitamin bottled water will keep longer in the fridge once you have opened the bottle.

 Storing tap water for emergencies?
-Keep it in a sealed bottle so no other contaminants enter it.
+Keep it in a sealed bottle, so no other contaminants enter it.
 Because tap water will possibly taste bad after a period of storage, replace the water every month or so.